DSAutomations/dockerhass-docs/DockerHass-Dock-Buster-shorter.md

 # Overview
-Here's my do HomeAssistant Docker stack that includes
+Here's my documentation of my HomeAssistant Docker stack that includes:
 * **Homeassistant** *at the core*
 * **Nginx** *reverse proxy for serving http securely*
 * **Mosquitto MQTT** *for more features than the built in broker*